todar/VBA-Style-Guide/README.md

   <a name="system--hungarian"></a><a name="1.5"></a>
   - [1.5](#system--hungarian) Do not use Systems Hungarian.

     > Why?
-These are usless prefixes that serve no purpose and can obscure the variables name.
+These are useless prefixes that serve no purpose and can obscure the variables name.
     ```vb
     ' very bad
     Dim strString as String